Is a tenant relieved of financial liability if a lease is terminated in Arizona?

 Answer:

-The landlord has a duty to mitigate (lessen) damages by making reasonable attempts to relet the premises.
-This generally means that the landlord must advertise the premises and make attempts to show the premises to prospective tenants.
-The rent received from a new tenant is deducted from the damages the landlord may claim against the former tenant.
-It will be a matter of subjective determination for the court, based on all the facts and circumstances involved, whether reasonable attempts have been made to relet the premises.
-Some of the factors that may be considered, among others, include the reasons for turning down the prospective tenants and whether the landlord is in fact out of town and unable to show the premises.
+The landlord in Arizona has a duty to mitigate damages by making reasonable efforts to relet the premises.
+This means the landlord should advertise the property and show it to potential tenants.
+Any rent received from a new tenant will be deducted from the damages the landlord can claim against the former tenant.
+Whether the landlord has made reasonable attempts to relet the property is determined on a case-by-case basis, considering factors like the reasons for rejecting prospective tenants and whether the landlord is available to show the premises.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.